awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 - `CiphertextBlob` MUST be the encrypted branch key value that is stored in AWS DDB.
 - `DestinationKeyId` MUST be the AWS KMS Key ARN configured in the key store operation.
 - `DestinationEncryptionContext` MUST be the DECRYPT_ONLY branch key encryption context created.
-- `GrantTokens` MUST be the [grant tokens](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#grant_token) provided as input to the key store operation.
+- `GrantTokens` MUST be this keysotre's [grant tokens](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#grant_token).
 - `SourceEncryptionContext` MUST be the branch key encryption context.
 - `SourceKeyId` MUST be the AWS KMS Key ARN configured in the key store operation.